If you're a promising applicant based in the UK you'll be invited to visit our School and attend an interview.

 Your day starts at 12:30pm and will include a presentation by the Admissions Team and current students, demonstrations of our facilities - including hands-on sessions - and an interview with a member of academic staff.
 You will also be provided with lunch upon arrival.
 Your visit ends at approximately 4:30pm.

 There is no dress code for your interview.
 However, during your visit you will be escorted around, so we recommend you wear comfortable shoes and bring a coat.

 We do not require your record of achievement or a portfolio.
-However you are welcome to bring these items to discuss at your interview if you so wish.
+However you are welcome to bring these items to discuss at your interview if you wish.

-Your interviewer will start by asking you "warm-up" questions, so you should be prepared to explain why you have applied to university, why The University of Manchester, and why this particular course.
+Your interviewer will start by asking you 'warm-up' questions, so you should be prepared to explain why you have applied to university, why The University of Manchester, and why this particular course.
 Have you thought about a year in industry or summer placements?
 What about MEng or BEng?